 The Niobrara-DJ Basin is a crude oil and liquids rich gas play that is located in Northeast Colorado and Southeast Wyoming.
 The Niobrara is located in several areas of the Rocky Mountains, including the Powder River in Wyoming and in parts of Northwest Colorado.
-The portion that lies within the DJ Basin is a combination shale/marl/chalk/sandstone formation that lies at depths 5500’-8500’, and is comprised of three separate zones, or "benches:" the A, B, and C benches.
+The portion that lies within the Denver-Julesburg (DJ) Basin is a combination shale/marl/chalk/sandstone formation that lies at depths 5,500'-8,500', and is comprised of three separate zones, or "benches:" the A, B, and C benches.
 Just below the C bench sits the Codell tight sands formation, which is more of an emerging natural gas play, but is also garnering the interest of operators, especially those who are able to drill commingled Niobrara and Codell wells.
 However, the Codell is generally not prospective throughout the entire DJ Basin, since the formation tends to thin to the east.
 Operators have also begun drilling or are planning to test the deeper Greenhorn interval, but we believe early results from that formation have not been all that promising thus far.

 The Niobrara within the DJ Basin is actually a combination of two basins in one.
 On the eastern side of the DJ Basin, the Niobrara reservoir holds widespread biogenic gas deposits that are similar to those in the Antrim Basin in Michigan.
 This "biogenic" Niobrara gas lies at shallower depths within Northeast Colorado, and parts of Nebraska and Kansas, than the more oil rich "thermogenic" Niobrara that we described in the first paragraph.
 The remainder of this article focuses on the "thermogenic" portion of the Niobrara.